espressif/esp-dl/tools/quantization_tool/README.md

 The model's compatibility is checked when you obtain quantization parameters, or via calling *check_model* in advance.

-Before you normalize inputs, please delete normalized nodes (if any) in the model graph for better performance.
+The input of the model should be already normalized.
+If the nodes for normalization are included in the model graph, please delete them for better performance.

 ### Calibration Dataset